ItzDeadShot/VAERS-Side-Effect-Prediction-using-ML/README.md

 # VAERS-Side-Effect-Prediction-using-ML

+To download the dataset from Kaggle, you need the kaggle.json file that contains your username and api key.
+In order to obtain that, just follow this link: https://www.analyticsvidhya.com/blog/2021/06/how-to-load-kaggle-datasets-directly-into-google-colab/ and download it.

-Copy .env.example and rename it to .env
+Once you have it, you need to copy '.env.example' and rename it to '.env'.

-Add your kaggle API username and key to .env file
+Then place your username and api key in the .env folder from kaggle.json file.

+Now you can proceed with downloading the data and preprocessing it.

+At the end of this, you will be able to obtain processed data